VimsecAu/kb/m365/baselines/teams.md

 Anonymous users and dial-in callers SHOULD NOT be admitted automatically.

 <!--Policy: MS.TEAMS.1.3v1; Criticality: SHOULD -->
 - _Rationale:_ Automatically allowing admittance to anonymous and dial-in users diminishes control of meeting participation and invites potential data breach.
 This policy reduces that risk by requiring all anonymous and dial-in users to wait in a lobby until admitted by an authorized meeting participant.
-If the agency has a use case to admit members of specific trusted organizations and/or B2B guests automatically, custom policies may be created and assigned to authorized meeting organizers.
+If the company has a use case to admit members of specific trusted organisations and/or B2B guests automatically, custom policies may be created and assigned to authorized meeting organisers.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) meeting policy.
 Custom meeting policies MAY be created to allow specific users more flexibility.
-For example, B2B guest users and trusted partner members may be admitted automatically into meetings organized by authorized users.
+For example, B2B guest users and trusted partner members may be admitted automatically into meetings organised by authorised users.

 #### MS.TEAMS.1.4v1
 Internal users SHOULD be admitted automatically.